-Figure 1: Map in plan view of the geology Tamarack Intrusive Complex (left) and the Tamarack and 164 Zone (right) showing location of hole 17TK0259 (See press release of June 21,2018).
-The pattern inside the FGO intrusion represents the topographic contour at the base of the FGO.
+Figure 1: Map in plan view of the geology of the Tamarack Intrusive Complex (left) and the Tamarack Zone (right) showing location of drill hole 15TK0220 and 15TK0220A (yellow circle).
+The pattern inside the Fine Grained Orthocumulate (FGO) intrusion represents the topographic contour at the base of the FGO.

 Please see the technical report entitled "NI 43-101 Technical Report Preliminary Economic Assessment (PEA) of the Tamarack North Project - Tamarack, Minnesota" with an effective date of December 14, 2018 prepared by independent "Qualified Persons" (as that term is defined in NI 43-101) Leslie Correia (Pr.Eng), Silvia Del Carpio (P. Eng.)
 Tim Fletcher (P. Eng.), Daniel Gagnon (P. Eng.), Kebreab Habte (P. Eng.), Oliver Peters (P. Eng.), Tom Radue (P. Eng.), and Brian Thomas (P. Geo.) for information on the QA/QC, analytical and testing procedures at the Tamarack Project.
 Copies are available on the Company's website (www.talonmetals.com) or on SEDAR at (www.sedar.com).
 The laboratory used is ALS Minerals who is independent of the Company.